 Hello there!

-Here at the MSC, were in the business of fish (emphasise fish)
+Here at the MSC, we’re in the business of fish (emphasise fish)

 they account for a sixth of the world’s protein, which makes them pretty damn important!